hheisig51/Multi-Use-Trails/README.md

 A Capstone Engineering project about collecting data on pedestrian traffic and opinions of the Triangle Trails, a multi-use trail next to Charlottesville High School.
 Created by Logan Martin and Emma Heisig, Charlottesville High School Class of 2024 Students.

-## Website

-The website for this project is located at [https://hheisig51.github.io/Multi-Use-Trails/](https://hheisig51.github.io/Multi-Use-Trails/).

 ## Table of Contents

 | Miscellaneous                                              |